 The Chemical Facility Anti-Terrorism Standards (CFATS) is a regulation aimed at enhancing the security of the nation’s highest risk chemical facilities.
 Unlike prescriptive regulations, CFATS utilizes risk-based performance standards and requires regulated chemical facilities to complete a Security Vulnerability Assessment (SVA) and a Site Security Plan (SSP) or Alternate Security Program (ASP), among other things.
 CFATS took effect on June 8, 2007, and “Appendix A” – which helps determine whether (and to what extent) a chemical facility may be regulated – was published in late 2007.

-Facilities that continue to be classified as “high risk” following Department of Homeland Security (DHS) review of their SVAs receive a Final Tier Letter assigning them to one of four risk tiers that require increasingly stringent levels of security.
-Each of these facilities must submit a SSP or ASP to DHS that addresses the vulnerabilities identified in its SVA.
+CFATS requires facilities that possess any of the chemicals at the quantities and concentrations listed in Appendix A to submit facility and facility-related information to the Department of Homeland Security (DHS) via a Top-Screen.
+Facilities that are classified as “high risk” following DHS review of their Top-Screen receive a Tier Letter assigning them to one of four risk tiers that require increasingly stringent levels of security.
+Each of these facilities must submit an SSP or ASP to DHS.
 Once DHS approves the SSP or ASP, the facility must ensure ongoing compliance with its approved plan.

 The U.S. Coast Guard’s Maritime Transportation Security Act (MTSA) requires certain facilities located on, or adjacent, to U.S. waterways to conduct a Facility Security Assessment (FSA), develop and submit a Facility Security Plan (FSP) to the Coast Guard, and adhere to Transportation Worker Identification Credential (TWIC) requirements.
 TWIC is a tamper-resistant, biometric identification card required for all individuals who require unescorted access to secure areas of MTSA-regulated facilities and vessels.
 To obtain a TWIC, an individual must successfully pass a security threat assessment and provide biometric information to the Transportation Security Administration (TSA).